folio-org/folio-tools/kubernetes-utilities/md2kubeyaml/README.md

 ```

 ### Python
 You can also run the python script.
-Use python3's `venv` module to set up a virtual environemnt if you do not want to install dependencies on the system python:
+Use python3's `venv` module to set up a virtual environment if you do not want to install dependencies on the system python:
 ```bash
 sudo apt install -y python3-venv python3 -m venv venv